cm402/Amazons/README.md

 https://en.wikipedia.org/wiki/Game_of_the_Amazons

 ## Run Instructions
-In order to compile and run the program, you must be within the "Amazons-main" folder.
+In order to compile and run the program, you must be within the "Amazons" folder.

 The project can be compiled using the command: